John-Nik/portfolio/README.md

 **0.9.2:** Formatted the form tag from \<form netlify> to \<form method="post" data-netlify="true">, and also changed the "for" the label tags had to "htmlFor"

 **0.9.3:** Added a hidden input area to help fix the form not being detected in netlify

+**0.9.4:** Moved the code-wrapper from the the page.jsx to its own component, so as to pre-render the page and detect the netlify form